-Be working on developing their dynamic balance and agility through a range of activities through real PE on a Tuesday, as well as developing skills of fielding and catching within the games of rounders and cricket.
+Be working on developing their dynamic balance and agility through a range of activities through real PE, as well as developing skills of fielding and catching within the games of Rounders and Cricket

 In Spanish children will:

 Be continuing to learn vocabulary. pronunciation and how to write basic sentences about everyday life and objects.